InternetNZ/irma_mobile/docs/loading-onto-your-phone.md

-# Loading Onto Your Phone
+# Loading Onto Your iPhone

+_Caveat: Given continuously updating toolchains for MacOS, Xcode, golang, iOS and React Native this guide may need your help with updates!_

 ## Install Dependencies